NVIDIA/NeMo/README.md

 The configuration used for data preparation must be specified in the `conf/config.yaml` file and `run_data_preparation` must be set to `True` to run it.

-The Pile dataset consists of 30 shards, and downloading, extracting and preprocessing each file takes approximately 1 hour assuming a 30 MB/s download speed.
+The Pile dataset consists of 30 shards.
+Downloading, extracting, and preprocessing each file takes approximately 1 hour assuming a 30 MB/s download speed.
 The data preparation can be parallelized by using up to 30 nodes.